Trying to Date While in Quarantine? Here Are Some Ways to Virtually Meet Someone That Don't Require Downloading Bumble. | Washingtonian (DC)

 Pitch a Friend

 This is like the original Pitch a Friend events that started at Franklin Hall, but quarantine-style (aka all-virtual).
 Here’s how it works: A series of folks will pitch their single friends to the online “crowd” using a PowerPoint presentation, after which the single person will answer questions from those watching the live stream.
 This virtual event will be hosted May 8, and applications to pitch a friend will be accepted through April 30.
-Tickets to attend will be $10 and will go to the staff at Franklin Hall and Provision No. 14.
+Tickets to attend will be $10; a portion of the proceeds will go to the staff at Franklin Hall and Provision No. 14.